Swabian Potato Dumplings Schupfnudeln

 • In the large pot (6l) bring salty water (2-3l)) to boil.

-• Turn the heat to low, add the Schupfnudel and make sure that they don't stick to the bottom of the pan by stirring.
+• Turn the heat to low, add the Schupfnudel, and stir them with a large spoon to ensure they don't stick to the bottom of the pot.

 • Let them simmer until they come up to the surface.

 • Drain them and put them into a large bowl.
-Cover with kitchen towel and cook the rest of the dumplings.
+Keep them warm and moist with a kitchen towel, and cook the rest of the dumplings.

 Fry the dumplings